DynProInc/Conversational-Query-Engine/FRESH_INSTALLATION_GUIDE.md

 - Use PowerShell or Command Prompt for running commands
 - Ensure Docker Desktop is running with WSL 2 backend for better performance
 - Use double quotes for paths with spaces: `cd "LLM Query Engine"`
+- If using multiple Milvus instances, ensure they use different ports (e.g., 19530:19530 for local and 19531:19530 for Docker)

 ### Linux